THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 There would also be many varieties of animals living in our neighbourhoods, including an entire fishing industry based on small tanks and ponds.
 In addition many materials can come from the communal woodlots, fruit trees, bamboo clumps, ponds, meadows and clay pits.
 Thus we will develop the “commons”, the community-owned land and resources from which all can take food and materials.
 All the wood needed for making furniture could come from those forests, via one small saw-bench located in what used to be a car port.
 Small clay pits would provide clay for pottery and earth for mud bricks.
 The holes left would become ponds producing water plants, ducks and fish.

-woodwork.
+It would be a leisure-rich environment.
+Suburbs at present are leisure deserts; there is not much to do so money and energy have to be spent purchasing entertainment.
+The alternative neighbourhood would be full of gardens, familiar people, small businesses, common projects, drama clubs, craft groups, animals, farms, forests and alternative technologies, and therefore would provide lots of interesting things to observe and do.
+Many crafts and hobbies are productive, such as gardening, sewing, knitting, and woodwork.
 Any neighbourhood has abundant unused potential cultural and leisure resources including comedians, actors, artists, musicians, play writers, acrobats, jugglers and dancers.
 At present most people are watching a screen many hours a day for “leisure” purposes.
 Because there would be so many interesting things to do people would be less inclined to travel at weekends and for holidays, which would greatly reduce the national per capita footprint and energy consumption.
 The local leisure committee would organise a rich variety of concerts, festivals, mystery tours, visiting speakers and other activities.

-communities.
+It must be emphasised here that resource use rates can only be drastically reduced in small scale, cooperative and highly self-sufficient communities.
 This is shown by the study Trainer, Malik and Lenzen (2019) have carried out comparing the supply of eggs via the normal industrial/supermarket path with the local cooperative supply path.
 The dollar and energy costs of the former were found to be in the order of 50 to 200 times those of the latter.

 Such remarkable achievements are due to the smallness of scale, proximity, self-sufficiency, cooperation and integration that is found within small communities.
 These make it possible to totally eliminate many costly inputs, to recycle “wastes”, to benefit from “co-products”, and to administer via spontaneous and informal social interaction.
 For instance to supply the typical supermarket egg involves vast and complex global input chains including distant fishing fleets, agribusiness, shipping and trucking and thus roads and petroleum, warehousing, chemicals for disease control, infrastructures, supermarkets, storage, packaging, marketing, legal services, the finance, advertising and insurance industries, waste removal and dumping, computers, a commuting workforce, and expensively trained high-tech personnel.
 It also involves damage to ecosystems, especially via carbon emissions and agribusiness effects including the non-return of nutrients to soils.

-However eggs supplied via cooperatives within integrated villages can avoid almost all of these costs, while enabling immediate use of all “wastes”.
-Permaculture design ensures that elements in a system are highly self- maintaining and perform many functions automatically.
+However eggs supplied via backyards and cooperatives within integrated villages can avoid almost all of these costs, while enabling immediate use of all “wastes”.
+Permaculture design ensures that elements in a system are highly self-maintaining and perform many functions automatically.
 Mutuality, synergism and redundancy increase resilience.
 All “wastes” become valued resources.
 For instance recycling of kitchen scraps along with free ranging can meet total poultry nutrient needs.
 Animal manures, including human, can be directly fed into nearby methane digesters, compost heaps, algae and fish ponds, thereby eliminating the need for inputs to village food production from the fertilizer industry.
 No transport is required.
 Poultry perform multiple functions automatically, including providing meat, fertilizing orchards, cleaning up garden beds and fruit fly lavae, producing the next generation of chicks, and maintaining fire breaks.
 All monitoring and maintenance of systems can be informal, via spontaneous discussion and action within the community.
 In addition cooperative care of poultry and other animals adds to amenity and leisure resources and facilitates community bonding.

+These concepts can apply to many other domains, including production of other food items, dwelling construction, clothing supply, many services, and especially the provision of leisure, entertainment and various educational contributions.
 The Remaking Settlements study explores their potential when applied to an outer suburb of Sydney, finding that radical restructuring might enable almost all food needs to be met within the suburb while enabling many other material and social benefits.
-These include eliminating unemployment, avoiding the need for a sewer system, dramatically reducing the need for transport and for work and income, and creating thousands of person-hours of community improvement per week via voluntary working bees and committees.
+These include eliminating unemployment, avoiding the need for a sewer system, dramatically reducing the need for transport and for work and income, and creating thousands of person-hours of community maintenance and improvement per week via voluntary working bees and committees.

-18%.
+The foregoing discussion of theoretical possibilities is supported by evidence from actual communities functioning along the lines being advocated.
+Lockyer’s (2017) study of the Dancing Rabbit Eco-village in Missouri found the following per capita use rates compared with national US averages.
+Car use, 8%.
+Distance driven, 10%.
+Liquid fuel use, 6%.
+Solid waste generated, 18%.
 Proportion of solid waste recycled on site, 34%.
 Electricity use 18%, with three times as much electricity sent to the grid as is used.
 Water use, 23%, with two-thirds of this collected from village roofs.
 The community’s quality of life indicators align with the evidence from other studies of Eco-villages; e.g., 81% of respondents rate happiness with life situation at 7/10 or better, and almost all say life had improved since moving to the community.
-(For similar findings see Grindle, 2017.)
+(For similar findings see Grindeet al. 2017.)

 More communal and cooperative ways.